-At Astronomer, we compile and share a daily report on our Solutions Directors and marketing channels (the names and data here have been changed).
-This requires looking at seven custom reports in Salesforce, pasting that data into a Google Sheet and taking a screenshot dropping it into a Slack channel.
+At Astronomer, we compile and share a daily sales/marketing report (the names and data here have been changed).
+This requires looking at seven custom reports in Salesforce, pasting that data into a Google Sheet, and taking a screenshot dropping it into a Slack channel.
 If the person who does that work is out on any given day, the report just doesn’t get built.
-This is just one example, but most companies have hundreds of processes like this that affect every aspect of their business.
+Most companies have hundreds of processes like this that affect every aspect of their business.

-Given how manual and error-prone this process could become, we decided to automate it (that’s what we do: streamline data engineering!) using a combination of the Salesforce API, Amazon Redshift, Airflow and Slack.
+Given how manual and error-prone this process could become, we decided to automate it (that’s what we do: streamline data engineering) using a combination of the Salesforce API, Amazon Redshift, Airflow, and Slack.
 In this tutorial, we’ll walk you through the steps and considerations we took to generate this report.
-To follow along for yourself, view all the code in GitHub.

-*Note: this is not the most concise or advanced way of going through this process but was done to illustrate a basic introduction to Airflow.
+*Note: this is not the most concise or advanced way of showing this process, but was done to illustrate a basic introduction to Airflow.

 By the end of the this series, we’ll have remade the old table into something much nicer:

 First, we need to identify what is the appropriate data to pull in from Salesforce.
-For the purposes described above, we want to pull information on tasks, opportunities and leads and then be able to parse them by both users (e.g. Eveline) and lead source (e.g. Web Form).
+For the purposes described above, we will pull information on tasks, opportunities and leads and then parse them by both users (e.g. Eveline) and lead source (e.g. Web Form).

 For additional reporting, we also pull data on accounts, campaigns, campaign members, contacts, opportunity contact role and opportunity history.

 We’re going to make our first DAG in Airflow where we will: